scheysej/CN_Robots/README.md

-# Joystick-Controlled Convoy Protocol for Road Hazard Detection and Secure Communication
+# Joystick-Controlled Convoy Protocol for Secure Communication and Coordination

 This project focuses on developing a convoy protocol that enables road hazard detection and secure communication between autonomous vehicles using a joystick-controlled system.
 The protocol supports functions such as leader election, secure command transmission, and dynamic joining of new vehicles.